Guidance Notes for Capital Grant Applications 2025-26

 This is the small scheme investment programme for highways and transportation improvements across the county.
 A key objective of the Integrated Transport programme is to develop schemes which encourage sustainable travel and reduce congestion.

-School travel plans, reviews and the support and buy-in of Kent schools are viewed as key components of this objective.
+School travel plans - maintained by annual reviews - and the support and buy-in of Kent schools are viewed as key components of this objective.

 What funding is available?

-Capital grants of up to £5,000 per school, subject to available funds and a competitive bidding process.
+Capital grants of up to £5,000 per school (exc.
+VAT), subject to available funds and a competitive bidding process.

 When and how will the funding be allocated?

-Successful applicants will be notified by email and will be asked to sign an online Funding Agreement, outlining the key Terms and Conditions of the grant (see Grant Funding: Your Agreement).
+We expect successful applicants will be notified in July 2025 by email and will be asked to sign an online Funding Agreement, outlining the key Terms and Conditions of the grant.
+For more information about what is required should your bid be successful, see Grant Funding: Your Agreement.

 Schools will be expected to fund all projects up-front and invoice Kent County Council ( sample template) on completion of the works.
-Proof of purchase e.g. copies of contractor invoices and photographs will be required.
+Proof of purchase, such as copies of contractor invoices and photographs, will be required.
 Please note that invoices will be paid net of VAT.
 Schools will be required to self-manage all funded projects including procurement and installation.

-Proof of legitimate use of these funds - including photos of the completed project - must be received by Thursday 22nd February 2024.
+Your final invoice and proof of legitimate use of these funds - including photos of the completed project - must be received by Friday 27th February 2026.

 What can the funding be spent on?